Featured Post

 So Close Nbc 90Th Special GIF by NBC

 OK.
 That book, at least, regularly claims it's all speculation.
-But in The Wormwood Prophecy [2019] he claims to have been given a vison from God of the destructive asteroid hitting the earth.
+But in The Wormwood Prophecy [2019] he claims to have been given a vision from God of the destructive asteroid hitting the earth.
 That is a far more serious issue.
 His vision would place the "rapture" (for those who hold to that) in 2025.
 This is that timeline:

 Tom has Wormwood catastrophically hitting the earth around March 2029 (via a vision, remember).
 In any case he has the Tribulation starting October of 2025, and the "rapture" some time before that.